losamgmt/tross-app/README.md

 ## 🎯 Overview

-TrossApp is a modern, full-stack application for efficient work order management with intelligent skills-based matching.
+The Tross App is a modern, full-stack application for efficient work order management with intelligent skills-based matching.
 Built with Flutter for cross-platform frontend and Node.js/Express for a robust REST API backend.

+**Current Status:** Core platform complete with full authentication, user/role management, and comprehensive testing.
+Ready for work order feature implementation.

 ### ✨ Architecture Principles